Shadowrs/matrix592/README.md

 <br>

 - CoreManager.fastExecutor calls gamelogic sequentially after the main game cycle, will cause all sorts of side effects: visually, actions happen 1 tick too late<br>
-- game logic executed in netty network code
+- game logic executed in netty network code (so netty-specific threads)
-- Controller / ActivityController system: only one can be active at a time: duplicated code in area-in-area scenarios. its a bad way of linking an area ingame to code handlers
+- Controller / ActivityController system: only one controller can be active at once: forces duplicated code to support area-in-area scenarios. its a bad way of linking an area ingame to code handlers